V 9.2, December 2017 Go to latest version

 PeriMat by Erich Kasten (his homepage) was a program for qualitative perimetry that offered particularly fine resolution (1 deg) in the center visual field (~ +-25 deg).
 It was intended for precise circumscribing of visual field loss from brain injuries that might be amenable to functional recovery and therefore specifically offered a perceptual training.
 The program was for the PC under DOS, to run on simply equipped systems.
 It was described, together with two further perimetry DOS programs, in the special issue of Spatial Vision, Part I. There was a successor for Windows (copyright owned by NovaVision) but this program seems to be no longer available (cf. e.g. Poggel et al., 2012).
 So currently there is no program for high-resolution perimetry available that I am aware of ... but it could be done using OPI.

 Open Perimetry Initiative: The open source R package OPI is a free-to-use, exciting package for clinical and basic psychophysics research in the visual field.
-It is described under the psychophysical packages (here).
+It is described under the psychophysical packages in Section (A) (here).

 VS by G. Kerkhoff & C. Marquardt was a DOS based program for the analysis of visuo-spatial perception in brain injured patients (e.g. parietal lesions).
 It offered the assessment of the subjective vertical and horizontal, a number of spatial discrimination and bisection tasks, the assessment of the influence of optokinetic background stimulation, visuospatial short-term memory and certain simple visuomotor tasks by use of a touch screen input.
 For more information contact the authors.

-L-POST: The Leuven Perceptual Organization Screening Test is a newly developed test of mid-level vision for stroke patients, examining higher stages of visual perception (Torfs, Vancleef, Lafosse, Wagemans & de-Wit, 2012).
+L-POST: The Leuven Perceptual Organization Screening Test, developed by Lee De-Wit and coworkers, is a test of mid-level vision for stroke patients, examining higher stages of visual perception.
 To cite from the GestaltReVision web site, "in 20 minutes you will be able to test whether you can organize moving dots into coherent objects, detect patterns of oriented lines that form objects, and more.
 At the end of the test, you will see your score, which you can compare with our previous participants".
 L-POST consists of 15 subtests, e.g. figure-ground segregation, contour integration, embedded figure detection, biological motion, perceptual grouping, local and global processing, scene segmentation and texture segmentation.
 To reduce cognitive load, a matching-to-sample task is used throughout where participants indicate the alternative that is the most similar to the target.
-The online test can be administered in 20-30 minutes, and a neglect-friendly version is available.
+The online test can be administered in 20–30 minutes, and a neglect-friendly version is available.

 There are further the two commercial packages Birmingham Object Recognition Battery (BORB) and the classical Visual Object and Space Perception Battery (English, German) (VOSP).